USS Arthur W. Radford: Later career and collision

 When the two ships collided, Saudi Riyadh's bow struck the starboard side of Arthur W. Radford, about 30 ft behind its bow.
 Saudi Riyadh sustained a four-foot-high, 30 ft-long gash along the port and starboard sides of its bow, with most of the damage to its port side.
 Arthur W. Radford, more heavily damaged, sustained a deep gash on its starboard side, penetrating nearly 25 ft into the main deck, ripping a pie-shaped gash and penetrating into the centerline of Arthur W. Radford.
 A hole ran from the deck to the waterline.
 The collision toppled its 5-inch 54-caliber gun and damaged Tomahawk cruise missile tubes.
 One sailor aboard suffered a broken arm, and 12 more had various injuries.
 The ship entered Norfolk Naval Shipyard Drydock #3 25 February 1999.

 Arthur W. Radford sustained an estimated $32.7 million in damages and the damage prevented the ship from leaving 26 March on a scheduled six-month deployment to the Mediterranean Sea with the carrier Theodore Roosevelt battle group.
 Repairs aboard Arthur W. Radford were completed on 13 September and the destroyer then deployed with the Eisenhower battle group.
 As a result of the collision, the commanding officer was relieved 13 February 1999.
 In June 2000, a US court affixed liability at 65% Saudi Riyadh / 35% Arthur W. Radford.
 Neither the US Navy commanding officer nor the cargo ship's master were on the bridge or consulted prior to the collision.

 Arthur W. Radford deployed to the Mediterranean Sea and Persian Gulf 3 April to 1 October 2000.

+Decommissioning and fate

 Arthur W. Radford was decommissioned 18 March 2003, then stricken from the Naval Vessel Register on 6 April 2004 and eventually assigned to the Inactive Ship Maintenance Facility at Philadelphia, Pennsylvania.
 On 8 June 2010, the ex-Arthur W. Radford was transferred to the State of Delaware for preparation for eventual sinking as an artificial reef onto the Del-Jersey-Land Inshore Reef site on a project led by Captain Tim Mullane of The American Marine Group (38°31′N 74°31′W), about 30 nmi southeast of Cape May, New Jersey, and northeast of Ocean City, Maryland.

-After being scuttled on 10 August 2011, the ship became part of the largest artificial reef on the east coast and the longest vessel to be used for this purpose in the Atlantic.
+After being scuttled on 10 August 2011, the ship became part of the largest artificial reef on the U.S. East Coast and the longest vessel to be used for this purpose in the Atlantic.